 By ProFellow Founder, Dr. Vicki Johnson

 I once thought it would be impossible to develop an effective online course on developing a winning application for highly competitive awards and programs.
 Preparing an application that successfully conveys your personal story, emphasizes your strengths, outlines a memorable and feasible project or research proposal, and makes an emotional connection with readers of the selection committee… let’s face it, it’s not easy to do!
-And the application is a very different journey for each candidate depending on your background, career goals, academic strengths, writing skills and self-confidence.
+And the application is a very different journey for each candidate depending on your background, career goals, academic strengths, writing skills and level of self-confidence.

 These are the 7 fundamental elements of a competitive application: